joaoloss/UOL-news-scrapping/README.md

 ## ⚙️ Workflow description

-The entire extraction process can be divided into 3 major steps.
+The entire extraction process can be divided into 3 major steps: there are 3 levels of scrape.

 ### 1. Archive links extraction